Pudding River

-The Pudding River is a 62 mi tributary of the Molalla River in the U.S. state of Oregon.
+The Pudding River is a 62 mi tributary of the Molalla River in Clackamas and Marion counties in Oregon, United States.
 Its drainage basin covers 528 sqmi.
 Among its tributaries are Silver Creek, Butte Creek, Abiqua Creek, and the Little Pudding River.

 Historically, the Pudding River flowed directly into the Willamette River, and aerial photos dating back to 1936 provide evidence of the Willamette River's confluence with the Pudding River mainstem channel.
 Currently, it flows directly into the Molalla River near River Mile 1 before joining the Willamette River.
 Anadromous and resident salmonids use the Lower Pudding River main stem and key tributaries that support the basin's ecosystems.

 Geology

 About 24 million years ago at the end of the Oligocene, Oregon had started to look how it is today and the Willamette Bay finally became the Willamette Valley by drying up and being raised above sea level, after assuming a shape much like today's Puget Sound.